mhviraf/engineeringmanagement/failure.md

 ## Common failure modes of managers
 * __Spending too much time on underperformers__.
 Remember that by saying yes to something you are effectively saying no to something else.
 Spending that time on highperformers typically have a much higher return for the team.
 * __Being nice over being candid__.
 Having hard conversations is part of your job.
-For example withholding critical feedback from an underperforming employee in an attempt to be kind actually does them a disservice.
+For instance, withholding critical feedback from an underperforming employee in an attempt to be kind actually does them a disservice.
 They may only discover these issues later, when it's too late to address them effectively.